 This is an area for those who love being outdoors in the clean, fresh air making the most of the mild climate and wide open spaces.
 The feeling of space can really be enjoyed in Côtes d’Armor, the least densely populated of the four Breton departments, there’s always plenty of room to spread out on the clean, sandy beaches.
-Diverse leisure pursuits are available; the area is great for walking, kayaking, horse riding on the beach or through forests, quad biking, paint balling, tennis, swimming, yachting, climbing (rocks or trees), cycling of course and there’s some pretty good surfing to be had.
+Diverse leisure pursuits are available; the area is great for walking, kayaking, horse riding on the beach or through forests, quad biking, paint balling, swimming, yachting, climbing (rocks or trees), cycling of course and there’s some pretty good surfing to be had.
+You could even get a couple of babolat pure strike racquets to play tennis.
 The Brittany coast is quite breezy, making it particularly popular with sailing enthusiasts; many of France’s most famous yachtsmen, such as Eric Tabarly, have hailed from Brittany and yachting is a major tourist activity all round the coast.

 The local people are known for being extremely welcoming and fiercely proud of their Celtic heritage.
 They make the very best of neighbours, happy to respect your privacy, but very happy to help when needed.
 Life here is lived at a relaxed pace and courtesy to others is still a cornerstone of society, expect to be greeted politely by passers by, shop keepers and all you meet.
 There is a gentleness to these people and they are very happy with their lot in life, in fact many Bretons rarely go anywhere else on holiday, why would they need to when they have been provided with such wonders on their own doorstep?